Jakedismo/GenkitChat/README.md

 * **Multi-LLM Support:** Connects to and utilizes models from:
   * Google AI (Gemini family) via `@genkit-ai/googleai`
   * OpenAI (GPT-4o, GPT-4o Mini, etc.) via `genkitx-openai`
-  * Amazon Bedrock (UI configured, RAG backend logic is placeholder)
+  * Note: Amazon Bedrock models are listed in the UI but not currently configured in Genkit.
 * **Multiple Chat Modes:**
   * **Direct Chat:** Interact directly with selected Gemini or OpenAI models.
-  * **RAG Chat (Placeholder):** UI configured to select Bedrock models and RAG endpoints, but the backend retrieval logic is currently a placeholder.
+  * **RAG Chat:** Upload PDF documents and query their content using Retrieval-Augmented Generation.
+Features two-stage retrieval with simulated reranking.
+* **PDF Processing:** Uses `officeparser` on the backend to extract text from uploaded PDF files.
 * **Genkit Framework:** Core logic managed by Genkit flows defined in `src/lib/genkit-instance.ts`.
 * **Model Context Protocol (MCP) Integration:**
   * Uses `genkitx-mcp` plugin to connect to external MCP servers.